 Hong Kong and the Mainland are closely connected.
-With well-developed cross-boundary transportation networks and cross-boundary facilities, there are frequent contacts between the two places and cross-boundary passenger traffic has been on the rise in recent years.
-In 2018, over 235 million passenger trips crossed the border via land crossings, which include Lo Wu, Lok Ma Chau Spur Line, Hung Hom, Shenzhen Bay Port, Lok Ma Chau (Huanggang), Sha Tau Kok, Man Kam To, West Kowloon Station and Hong Kong-Zhuhai-Macao Bridge (HZMB) Hong Kong Port, with a daily average of over 640 000 passenger trips.
+With well-developed cross-boundary transportation networks and cross-boundary facilities, there are frequent contacts between the two places.
+Border via land crossings include Lo Wu, Lok Ma Chau Spur Line, Hung Hom, Shenzhen Bay Port, Lok Ma Chau (Huanggang), Sha Tau Kok, Man Kam To, West Kowloon Station and Hong Kong-Zhuhai-Macao Bridge (HZMB) Hong Kong Port.

 The Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link (XRL) connects with the national high-speed rail network and greatly shorten the traveling time between Hong Kong and Shenzhen, Guangzhou, and other cities in the PRD.
 It consolidates Hong Kong's position as a regional transport hub.
-By the end of April this year, the average daily patronage for the XRL was over 54 000.
+The average daily patronage was about 40 000 in the first half of 2023, with the highest number of over 90 000.

-The Liantang/Heung Yuen Wai Boundary Control Point (LT/HYW BCP) , the soon-to-be-commissioned seventh land boundary crossing between Hong Kong and Shenzhen boundary with direct access facilities for both passengers and vehicles, is one of the key infrastructure to strengthen the cross-boundary transport connectivity within the Guangdong-Hong Kong-Macao Greater Bay Area (Greater Bay Area), which can provide Hong Kong with more room for development, foster the flow of people and goods, and promote economic development and regional cooperation under the "one-hour living circle" in the Greater Bay Area.
-The Hong Kong and Guangdong governments have agreed to issue quotas of 2 000 and 200 for Hong Kong and Mainland cross-boundary private cars respectively before the commissioning of the new BCP.
-The Guangdong Provincial Public Security Department will accept new quota applications starting 12 June 2019.
+The Liantang/Heung Yuen Wai Boundary Control Point (LT/HYW BCP) , the seventh land boundary crossing between Hong Kong and Shenzhen with direct access facilities for both passengers and vehicles, is one of the key infrastructure to strengthen the cross-boundary transport connectivity within the Greater Bay Area, which can provide Hong Kong with more room for development, foster the flow of people and goods, and promote economic development and regional co-operation under the "one-hour living circle" in the Greater Bay Area.
+The Hong Kong and Guangdong governments have agreed to issue quotas of 2 000 and 200 for Hong Kong and Mainland cross-boundary private cars respectively for this BCP.